shantanuroy04/quant-market/README.md

 This project is licensed under the **MIT License**.

-See the `LICENSE.txt` file for full details.
+See the `LICENSE.txt` file for details.

 ---